 When your small intestine is irritated and inflamed, it may cause fever, swelling and abdominal pain.
 This may affect your digestive process, resulting in nausea, diarrhea and vomiting.
 Acute enteritis comes on suddenly and usually only lasts a few days.
 Less commonly, a chronic condition may cause persistent enteritis.

 Is enteritis serious?

 Most of the time, enteritis is brief and you can manage it well at home.
 The biggest risk is dehydration caused by diarrhea and vomiting and an inability to keep fluids down.
 If you are taking care to rest and replenish your fluids with electrolyte formulas and liquids, you should feel better soon.

-If a bacterial infection is suspected, acute enteritis may require antibiotics to treat the infection or hospitalization to treat dehydration.
+If you have a bacterial infection, you may need antibiotics to treat it or, in rare cases, hospitalization to treat dehydration.
 If enteritis lasts a long time, it could cause more serious complications, but this is rare.

 Symptoms and Causes

 What causes enteritis?

 There are four broad categories of enteritis.
 Each has its own common cause.